 Many career tests are built on “Holland types” or something similar.
 These tests classify you as one of six “Holland-types”, like “artistic” or “enterprising”.
 Then they recommend careers that match that type.
 However, we can see from the table that “Holland-type match” is very weakly correlated with performance.
 It’s also barely correlated with job satisfaction.
 So that’s why we don’t recommend traditional career tests.

-In the table, the tests that best predict performance are those that are closest to actually doing the work (with the interesting exception of IQ).
+In the table above, the tests that best predict performance are those that are closest to actually doing the work (with the interesting exception of IQ).
 This is probably what we should have expected.

 A work sample test is simply doing some of the work, and having the results evaluated by someone experienced.
 Peer ratings measure what your peers think of your performance (and so can only be used for internal promotions).
 Job tryout procedures and job knowledge tests are pretty self-explanatory.

-So, when deciding between your options, first take some time to really research them.
-With some decisions the stakes aren’t high enough to warrant much research.
-But a career decision will influence years of your life, so could easily be worth weeks of work.
+If you’re choosing which restaurant to eat at, the stakes aren’t high enough to warrant much research.
+But a career decision will influence decades of your life, so could easily be worth weeks or months of work.

 Also consider trying one or two wildcards to further broaden your experience.
-These are unusual options out of the normal path, like living in a new country, pursuing an unusual side project, trying a sector you would have not normally worked in (e.g. government, non-profits, social enterprise).
+These are unusual options off the normal path, like living in a new country, pursuing an unusual side project or trying a sector you would have not normally have worked in (e.g. government, non-profits, social enterprise).

 Today, it’s widely accepted that many people will work in several sectors and roles across their lifetime.
-The typical 25-34 year old changes jobs every three years,2 and changes are not uncommon later too.
+The typical 25 to 34-year-old changes jobs every three years,2 and changes are not uncommon later too.

 All this said, exploring can still be costly.
 Trying out a job can take several years, and changing job too often makes you look flaky.
 How can you explore, while keeping the costs low?